smithchrisc-sg/climate-risk-rag-aws/docs/reference/ARCHITECTURAL_DISCIPLINE_PROMPT.md

 ---

 **Remember**: We've built a solid, working system.
 The goal is to enhance it thoughtfully while maintaining the architectural integrity that makes it reliable and cost-effective.
+If you must update a layer - and you have permission - Always use the standard build scripts to update layers.
+Same with lambda - always use standard build and deployment scripts.

 **When in doubt**: Ask first, implement second.
 It's better to discuss architectural decisions upfront than to refactor later.